 Warm welcome!
 I'm an Ancestral Lineage Healing practitioner and a tender of the earth, the ancestors, and the thresholds of life, death, and grief.
 I have a background in anthropology, yoga, birthkeeping, herbalism, gardening, and permaculture.

 I believe deeply in the power of ancestral healing as a path to reclaim wisdom along our lineages, find our soul’s purpose, and connect with the wise earth.
 I offer grounded, compassionate facilitation that supports people in connecting with their loving ancestors.
-I work with people of all backgrounds and am especially inspired to support those who are going through big transitions, such as grieving, dying, birthing, and parenting.
+I work with people of all backgrounds and I'm especially inspired to support women+ who are going through big transitions, such as grieving, death of a loved one, pregnancy and birth, and parenting.

 Trainings and Credentials